GotRobotFTC5037/UltimateGoal-2021-Final/README.md

     * (advanced users) `BulkCachingMode.MANUAL`: Same as `BulkCachingMode.AUTO` except the cache is never cleared automatically.
 To avoid getting stale data, the cache must be manually cleared at the beginning of each loop body or as the user deems appropriate.
 * Removes PIDF Annotation values added in Rev 5.3 (to AndyMark, goBILDA and TETRIX motor configurations).
   * The new motor types will still be available but their Default control behavior will revert back to Rev 5.2
-* Adds new `ConceptMotorBulkRead` sample Opmode to demonstrate and compare Motor Bulk-Read modes for reducing I/O latencies.
+* Adds new `ConceptMotorBulkRead` sample org.firstinspires.ftc.teamcode.Opmode to demonstrate and compare Motor Bulk-Read modes for reducing I/O latencies.

 ## Version 5.3 (20191004-112306)
 * Fixes external USB/UVC webcam support